 Click here for a separate page about the novel coronavirus.

 Vaccinations in pregnancy

-It is highly recommended that you receive a Flu vaccination, and it can be given at any stage in pregnancy.
+It is highly recommended that you receive an Influenza (Flu) vaccination, and it can be given at any stage in pregnancy.
 See here for the Australian government recommendation, and here for information about the vaccination.

 It is also recommended that pregnant women receive a whooping cough (Pertussis) vaccination at around 28 weeks in every pregnancy.
 Partners and care givers should receive a booster shot every 10 years.
 See here for more information.